Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity: Examples and applications

-The algebraic potential $V_{\mathrm{alg}}=1$ exactly matches the spectral gap $\lim_{R\to\infty} \lambda_1 = 1$.
+The algebraic potential $V=1$ exactly matches the spectral gap $\lim_{R\to\infty} \lambda_1 = 1$.
 The intrinsic Heisenberg bound thus takes the explicit form \cite{Schuermann2018}

 demonstrating how the non-unimodular algebra enforces a strictly positive lower bound on momentum uncertainty even in the infinite-volume limit.
-Using the variance decomposition \eqref{eq:VarGeom}, we can isolate the naive (frame-dependent) variance measured by the momentum operators in this specific frame.
+Using the variance decomposition \eqref{eq:VarGeom}, we can isolate the naive variance measured by the momentum operators in this specific frame.
 For the ground state, we obtain:

 Strikingly, the naive variance recovers the exact Euclidean scaling $1/R^2$.
 The geometric potential $V$ acts as a filter that subtracts the spectral gap (the pure curvature energy) from the total intrinsic uncertainty, leaving behind the pure confinement energy associated with the ball size $R$.
+The injectivity radius is infinite, $\operatorname{inj}_{\Sigma} = \infty$, implying that the radius $r$ of the geodesic ball is unconstrained.

 \paragraph{Example 4.3} [Non-constant curvature: ``Witten's Cigar'']\\ To demonstrate the scope of the intrinsic bound beyond homogeneous spaces, we consider the 2-dimensional manifold $\Sigma \cong \mathbb{R}^2$ equipped with the rotationally symmetric metric